kailih/kaili.github.io/_pages/about.md

 Hi!
 I'm an enthusiastic machine learning engineer and researcher.
 My interests broadly include machine learning, deep learning, natural language processing, information retrieval, question answering, dialog systems, knowledge graphs, etc.

 I'm currently a master's student in computer science at **Stanford University** and I've just finished my first year.
-This summer (2022), I'm interning at **Microsoft** as a Data & Applied Scientist Intern.
+This summer (2022), I'm interning at **Microsoft** as an Applied Scientist Intern.

 Before attending Stanford, I received my bachelor's degree from **Tsinghua University**, and then worked at **ByteDance** as a full-time Machine Learning Engineer for 1 year.